This is my list of Indiana lookout tower site; other people have other lists. – Mark A.

 Final notes:

-There are two lookout towers at Brown County State Park, the North and West Lookout Towers.
-They’re great, but I’m not including them on my list.
+Brown County: There are two “lookout towers” at Brown County State Park, the North and West Lookout Towers.
+They’re great and worth a visit, but I’m not including them on my list.
 I’ve never seen them listed as fire lookout towers.
 They aren’t tall metal towers like all the others on my list.
 They are much shorter, wider, and of a completely different construction.
 I’ve never seen them associated with forest service or other fire protection activities.
 I’ve seen these referred to as observation towers, also.